broadinstitute/GPP-bulk-rnaseq-protocols/01_Alignment_and_Quantification/README.md

 ### Install Google Cloud CLI with Homebrew on MacOS
 * Install x-code if you don't already have it
 	* `xcode-select --install`
-* Install [Homebrew](https://brew.sh/) as the MacOS package manner if you don't already have it
 * Install the CLI
 	* `brew install --cask google-cloud-sdk`
 * Log into your Google Cloud account